-\textbf{Type 3:} Cycles with $x=2$, the set of which is denoted by $\C_{<3>}$.
-Each cycle $C\in\C_{<3>}$ contains exactly two 1-demand customers $u_1$ and $u_2$ or exactly one 2-demand customer $u$ and at least one 3-demand (or 4-demand) customer $u'$ since the total demand in the cycle is divisible by 5.
+\textbf{Type 3:} The set of the cycles with $x=2$, denoted by $\C_{<3>}$.
+Each cycle $C\in\C_{<3>}$ contains exactly two 1-demand customers $u_1$ and $u_2$ or exactly one 2-demand customer $u$, and at least one 3-demand (or 4-demand) customer $u'$ since the total demand in the cycle is divisible by 5.